Skip to content

 Treatment Cost Comparison and What to Expect

-Treatment costs differ substantially between the two pests.
+Treatment approach and cost differ substantially between the two pests.

-Read moreCarpenter ant treatment in NH (2026): $250–$500 for a moderate one-time infestation; $800–$1,200+ for severe multi-nest jobs; $480–$840 per year for a quarterly preventive plan 4.
-Termite treatment in NH: $1,200–$3,500 for a full liquid termiticide perimeter application; $1,800–$3,500 for a bait station system 2.
-Repair costs: carpenter ant damage runs $300 (cosmetic) to $10,000+ (multi-joist, multi-sill, or load-bearing repairs).
-Termite repair costs average $3,000–$8,000 nationally, with severe cases reaching $10,000s 2.
-Neither pest is covered by standard NH homeowners insurance — both are classified as preventable maintenance failure 24.
+Read moreCarpenter ant work ranges from a one-time treatment for a defined infestation to a quarterly preventive plan for higher-risk homes; severe multi-nest jobs cost more.
+Termite treatment — a full liquid termiticide perimeter application or a bait station system — is a more involved job that generally costs more than carpenter ant work.
+Repair scope also differs: carpenter ant damage runs from cosmetic patching to major structural repair; termite repair can be extensive, with severe cases higher still.
+Neither pest is covered by standard NH homeowners insurance — both are classified as preventable maintenance failure.
+Because costs vary by infestation size and access, the only reliable figure is a written quote after inspection.
 A professional inspection is the only way to confirm which pest you have and plan treatment accordingly.
 In NH, a free inspection at first sighting is the highest-value action available to a homeowner.

 Damage Progression